 Toward a Community Solution: A Public Health Approach to Advance Primary Prevention

 Presenters: Larry Cohen and Lisa Fujie Parks of the Prevention Institute.

 Thursday, March 17, 2005, 2:00-3:30 pm EST (11:00 am - 12:30 pm PST).

 - Prevent-Connect Listserv: This moderated Listserv will be a forum to discuss the newest violence against women prevention efforts.
 The Listserv will start in February 2005.
 Register online

 Minnesota Network on Abuse in Later Life Training: Abuse in Later Life and Building Partnerships with Marginalized and Underserved Communities

-The Minnesota Network on Abuse in Later Life (MNALL) announces its training, Abuse in Later Life and Building Partnerships with Marginalized and Underserved Communities
+The Minnesota Network on Abuse in Later Life (link removed) (MNALL) announces its training, Abuse in Later Life and Building Partnerships with Marginalized and Underserved Communities

 Who should attend?